AFASSoftware/maquette-jsx/README.md

 - When using babel:  Add the following plugin:
   - `"plugins": [ ["transform-react-jsx", {"pragma": "jsx"}] ]`
 - Call maquette-jsx's `enableGlobalJsx` function before calling maquette's `createProjector()`
-- Now you can return JSX from your `render` functions
+- You can now return JSX from your `render` functions

 ## Example
 https://github.com/AFASSoftware/maquette-typescript-jsx-starter